IngoAudio/room-acoustics-reverberation-time-calculation/README.md

-# room acoustics reverberation time calculation
+# room acoustics reverberation time calculation in Excel

- Easy RT60 Calculator with freq dependend absorber simulation, recommendations, import of measurements from RoomEqWizard
+Easy RT60 Calculator with freq dependend absorber simulation, recommendations, import of measurements from RoomEqWizard in an Excel Sheet